Einshoj/10-steps-to-Python-Windows-10/Readme.md

 Next, Python should be added to your PATH.

-4. Open a new IDLE window.
+4. Open a new IDLE window (Press Windows key and search "IDLE").

 5. Type in the following:
 	```python